leeyawnz/DevSecOps/README.md

 ```
 $ docker pull nginx
 ```
-We can specify the version of the image with a tagname as well
+We can specify the version of the image with a tagname as well.
 ```
 $ docker pull nginx:latest
 ```
-Check if the image is successfully pulled onto your local machine
+Check if the image is successfully pulled onto your local machine.
 ```
 $ docker images
 ```